Form layout in the Syracuse University course feedback system:

 Some Syracuse University schools/colleges have one form for their entire academic area; in others, forms are created at the department level and the school/college may or may not choose to include a few questions that are included across all course forms.

-Schools/colleges and departments can use the EvaluationKIT item banks to develop their forms or work with IEA to incorporate existing questions into the new system.
+Schools/colleges and departments can use the item banks to develop their forms or work with IEA to incorporate existing questions into the new system.
+The item bank questions are available within the platform and as an accessible PDF.

-Each school/college determines whether individual instructors can select their own items in EvaluationKIT to include on the feedback form for their course(s).
-If access is provided, instructors select up to five forced-choice and/or open-ended questions from the EvaluationKIT item banks for each course.
+Each school/college determines whether individual instructors can include their own items on the feedback form for their course(s).
+If access is provided, instructors can develop their own or select up to five forced-choice and/or open-ended questions from the item banks for each course.
+The item bank questions are available within the platform and as an accessible PDF.
+To learn how to select and add instructor items, visit the Information for Instructors page.

-The following schools/colleges have enabled the custom questions option for instructors:
+The following schools/colleges have enabled the custom question option for instructors:

 - School of Architecture